My Main Page with Links to My Other

 blame as an integral part of the environment.
 If you teach an individual that she

-can control herself, no matter how strong and violent her impulses, and she controls herself, she is part of the environment that other individuals live in, which influences their self-control.
+can control herself, no matter how strong and violent her impulses, and she controls herself, she is part of the environment that other individuals live in, which influences self-direction.

-when it is quicker and more effective than other methods.
+when quicker and more effective than other methods.
 It is better

 than rewards at stopping unwanted actions.